 2️⃣ Step Two: Soften the vegetables

 Heat oil in a large soup pot over medium heat.
-Add diced beets, onion, celery, carrots, and garlic to the pot and cook until they begin to soften.
+Add cut beetroot, diced onion, celery, carrots, and garlic to the pot and cook until they begin to soften.

 3️⃣ Step Three: Simmer the soup